jengalas/thesurveystation-jekyll/_posts/2006-01-10-chocolate-benchmarks.md

 ### a.
 Melt the chocolate

-For the best look and taste, buy real chocolate and learn how to temper it.
+For the best appearance and taste, buy real chocolate and learn how to temper it.
 Did I do this?
 No, at least not yet.
 I used quick-melting candy wafers that are available in most arts & crafts stores.

 If you're using candy wafers, just follow the manufacturer's directions.
 Generally they'll melt in a few seconds in the microwave.
 Or if, like me, you don't have one of those newfangled contraptions, they'll melt equally well in a double boiler.
 And if, like me, you don't have a real double boiler, you can make one out of a shallow metal bowl set atop a deep pot half-filled with simmering water.
 You'll figure it out.